MarginResearch/cannoli/README.md

 These hooks provide an opportunity for a user to decide whether or not a given instruction or memory access should be hooked.
 Returning `true` (the default) results in instrumenting the instruction.
-Returning `false`, means that no instrumentation is added to the JIT, and thus, QEMU runs with full speed emulation.
+Returning `false` means that no instrumentation is added to the JIT, and thus, QEMU runs with full speed emulation.